-NRG Energy, Inc. is an integrated power company built on dynamic retail brands with diverse generation assets.
-NRG brings the power of energy to customers by producing and selling electricity and related products and services in major competitive power markets in the U.S. and Canada in a manner that delivers value to all of NRG's stakeholders.
-NRG is a customer-driven business focused on perfecting the integrated model by balancing retail load with generation supply within its deregulated markets.
-The Company sells energy, services, and innovative, sustainable products and services directly to retail customers under the brand names NRG, Reliant, Green Mountain Energy, Stream, and XOOM Energy, as well as other brand names owned by NRG, supported by approximately 23,000 MW of generation as of December 31, 2019.
-NRG was incorporated as a Delaware corporation on May 29, 1992.
+NRG is a consumer services company built on dynamic retail brands.
+NRG brings the power of energy to customers by producing and selling energy and related products and services nationwide in the U.S. and in Canada in a manner that delivers value to all of NRG's stakeholders.
+NRG sells power, natural gas, and home and power services and develops innovative, sustainable solutions, predominately under the brand names NRG, Reliant, Direct Energy, Green Mountain Energy, Stream, and XOOM Energy.
+The Company has a customer base that includes approximately 6 million Home customers as well as commercial, industrial, and wholesale customers, supported by approximately 18,000 megawatts (MWs) of generation as of December 31, 2021.